toluaina/pgsync/README.md

 PGSync is written in Python (supporting version 3.4 onwards) and the stack is composed of: [Redis](https://redis.io), [Elasticsearch](https://www.elastic.co/products/elastic-stack), [Postgres](https://www.postgresql.org), and [SQlAlchemy](https://www.sqlalchemy.org).

 PGSync leverages the [logical decoding](https://www.postgresql.org/docs/current/logicaldecoding.html) feature of [Postgres](https://www.postgresql.org) (introduced in PostgreSQL 9.4) to capture a continuous stream of change events.
-This feature needs to be enabled in your [Postgres](https://www.postgresql.org) configuration file by setting:
+This feature needs to be enabled in your [Postgres](https://www.postgresql.org) configuration file by setting in the postgresql.conf file:
 ```
 > wal_level = logical
 ```